-Although there is a significant technological gap between a fully autonomous vehicle and a highly autonomous vehicle and a highly autonomous vehicle and a highly autonomous vehicles are steadily heading toward autonomy over the next decade.
-Partially autonomous vehicles are increasingly common on roads in wealthy countries, and highly automated vehicles will soon join them.
+Although there is a significant technological gap between a fully autonomous vehicle and a highly autonomous vehicle and a highly autonomous vehicle and a highly autonomous vehicles are increasingly common on roads in wealthy countries, and highly automated vehicles will soon join them.
 Vehicles with some partial automation could be seen on Indian roads, but anything more would have to wait for stronger infrastructure and regulation.
 Any change in the ranking of the above- mentioned survey would take a huge period.